Labstat Blog

 As you choose your hemp laboratory testing partner, it is important to verify the type of laboratory, their reputation, and their capabilities.

 Choose a reputable laboratory with robust capabilities in chemistry, microbiology, and toxicology.
-The laboratory should be ISO 17025 accredited, as well as independent.
+The laboratory should be ISO 17025-accredited, as well as independent.
 ISO accreditation demonstrates a level of expertise and compliance with established quality standards such as GMPs.
 Third-party laboratories provide independent COAs and an accurate, unbiased picture of your product.

 Your laboratory should have a variety of instrumentation on which your tests will be run and be able to use a variety of methods validated for those tests.